reefactor/brainfood_reference/README.md

 * [The 25 Principles for Adult Behavior](http://www.openculture.com/2018/02/the-25-principles-for-adult-behavior.html) by John Perry Barlow
 * [Live Your Life](https://www.goodreads.com/quotes/8909397-a-poem-by-tecumseh-so-live-your-life-that-the) poem by Chief [Tecumseh](https://en.wikiquote.org/wiki/Tecumseh)

-Choose axiomatic set of Principles and derrive values, beliefs, meaning, purpose, goals, incentives.
+Choose axiomatic set of Principles and derrive Values, vision, beliefs, meaning, purpose, goals, incentives.

+First you choose the path, then the path chooses you.

 ###### Time